 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 World of Warcraft is a massively multiplayer online role-playing game (MMORPG) that takes place in the fantasy world of Azeroth, and follows the tale of the eternal battle between the Alliance and Horde factions.
 Since its release in 2004, it has gathered more than 10 million subscribers world wide, making it the most-subscribed MMO of all time.

 World of Warcraft was released by American video game developer Blizzard Entertainment on November 23rd, 2004.
-It was preceded by 3 Warcraft real-time strategy games starting with Warcraft: Orcs & Humans released in 1994 and ending Warcraft III: The Frozen Throne which was released in 2003.
+It was preceded by several Warcraft real-time strategy games starting with Warcraft: Orcs & Humans released in 1994 and ending Warcraft III: The Frozen Throne expansion pack, which was released in 2003.
 The World of Warcraft storyline picks up 4 years after Warcraft III.